alexbigkid/abkEnv/README.md

 | Cascadia fonts | Cascadia fonts needed to display power line symbols.
 It will be installed, but config needs to be done manually |

-### MacOS Terminal custom theme and font configuration
+### MacOS Terminal: custom theme and font configuration
 - open terminal app
 - "Cmd + ," - keyboard shortcut or from Menu: Terminal / Preferences
 - select Profile tab